halaAlAli34/MedGuardAI/README.md

 1. Push this repo to GitHub.
 2. On Render: New → Web Service, connect the repo, set Root Directory to `backend`.
 3. Build command: `npm install`.
 Start command: `npm start`.
-4. Add all environment variables from `backend/.env.example` (real Atlas URI, JWT secret, Anthropic key, Cloudinary creds).
+4. Add all environment variables from `backend/.env.example` (real Atlas URI, JWT secret, Gemini key, Cloudinary creds).
 5. Set `CLIENT_URL` to your deployed frontend URL (CORS) and `PUBLIC_BACKEND_URL` to your Render URL (only needed for local-disk upload fallback — use Cloudinary in production, since Render/Railway free-tier disks are ephemeral).
 6. After first deploy, run the seed scripts once via the platform's shell tab: `npm run seed && npm run seed:demo`.